-- Prevalence of PAD in patients referred to orthopaedic surgeons.
+- How many patients are wrongly referred to orthopaedic surgeons?

 Peripheral arterial disease (PAD) or lower extremity artery disease (LEAD) is, like many other cardiovascular diseases (CVDs), largely asymptomatic until already at an advanced stage.
 It is estimated that only 10% of patients with PAD are symptomatic, 40% are entirely asymptomatic, and the remaining 50% have atypical pain symptoms that could be attributed to other medical conditions (2, 3).
 Additionally, some studies have indicated that women are more likely to be asymptomatic than men (4, 5, 6, 7, 8).
 Women were also more likely to present with atypical symptoms (e.g. spinal stenosis) (9).

 This brings us to the challenges involved with the diagnosis of PAD in patients with comorbid conditions that might mask the symptoms of PAD.
 The most obvious example is diabetes mellitus, a prominent factor in the greater incidence and morbidity of PAD (10, 11).
 Patients with diabetes are far more likely to have symptomatic PAD: men are 3.5 and females 8.6 times more likely to present with intermittent claudication than their non-diabetic counterparts (12).

 Yet even they might evade timely diagnosis if they have extensive neuropathy that may mask such pain symptoms (13).
 Pain in the lower extremities is likewise the domain of orthopaedic surgeons, to whom patients are often referred whose symptoms are not actually associated with any musculoskeletal disease.
 In the absence of any other symptoms, but inclusion in risk groups (age, smoking status/history, diabetes, hypertension, etc.) preventive screening should be mandatory.